alexwlchan/alexwlchan.net/src/_drafts/social-media-scrapbook.md

 ## How it works

-I'm not planning to share code, because it's difficult to extricate from my saved data, but I do want to share some broad ideas.

 ### A static site, viewed in the browser

+I store metadata in a machine-readable JSON/JavaScript file, and view it as a website that I can open in the browser.
 Static sites give me a lightweight, flexible way to store and present my data, in a format that's widely supported and likely to remain usable for a long time.
-I store metadata in a machine-readable JSON/JavaScript file, and view it as a website that I can open in the browser.

 This is a topic I've [written about at length][static-sites], including a [detailed explanation][static-sites-code] of my code.